Abacus has a seamless integration with QuickBooks Desktop for both reimbursable expenses and corporate card expenses.

 - The bill will include line items for each expense batched into the debit; each expense will be booked to the correct expense account when it hits your books

-To give you a better idea of what this will look like in QuickBooks, these screenshots show you a Bill and Bill Payment in QBD:
+To give you a better idea of what this will look like in QuickBooks, these screenshots show you a Bill and Bill Payment in QuickBooks Desktop:

 The sync to QuickBooks is triggered by the debit from the company bank account starting.
 Once the batch debit is created (this happens on a nightly basis whenever expenses are approved), the Bill and Bill Payment will sync.

 Each expense included in the batched debit will be booked to the correct expense account.
-The memo of the line item for each expense includes the Abacus user, note, vendor, and a link back to the original expense so that you can view the receipt image.
+The memo of the line item in QuickBooks Desktop for each Corporate card charges includes the Abacus note and a link back to the original expense in Abacus so that you can view the receipt image.

 Abacus will be the vendor on the Bill and Bill Payment.
 We use a Bill and Bill Payment to make it efficient for you to reconcile to the periodic bank debits, while still giving you the full line item granularity for each expense that you need to properly roll up to the income statement, e.g. Account, Class, etc... a Bill can only have one Vendor, so Abacus is the Vendor because we're responsible for the reimbursement payments.